- Elevation: 2,198 m (7,211 ft)

 Gunung Wayang is the higher of the two peaks and is the more interesting for three main reasons.
 Firstly, although Gunung Windu also has a side crater it is Wayang’s that is the largest (750m versus 350m).
 Secondly, legend has it that an emperor from the ancient Sundanese kingdom of Pajajaran is buried on the middle top of Wayang.
 Finally the northern ridge of Gunung Wayang offers some of the most demanding hiking terrain (and most fabulous views) in the whole of West Java.
 Indeed, if you want to reach the top via the northern ridge it certainly isn’t a family day out and only experienced groups should attempt what can be very tricky and exposed scrambling in numerous places.

 After exploring the huge rocky, steaming gash that is the Wayang crater, head straight up the side of the crater itself (on a faint trail) which leads steeply up the side of the mountain.
-In another 20 minutes or so you will have reached the rocky ridge (2,036m) and will be able to admire the views eastwards towards Rakutak and northwards to the lesser top of Gunung Bedil, Bukit Anjing (‘dog hill’) and beyond to the forests of the Malabar mountain range.
+In another 20 minutes or so you will have reached the rocky ridge (2,035m) and will be able to admire the views eastwards towards Rakutak and northwards to the lesser top of Gunung Bedil (2,086m), Bukit Anjing (‘dog hill’) and beyond to the forests of the Malabar mountain range.

 It is here that you have to decide whether to proceed right along the demanding and dangerous ridge up to the summit of simply be content with the stunning views in all directions.
 The rocky ridge leads southwards up to the most northerly of Gunung Wayang’s three tops.
 The terrain is very difficult and it would be idiotic to attempt this alone or with anyone who is not experienced in fairly tough scrambling.
 This is definitely not something to attempt when rain looks likely.
 It takes perhaps one hour of difficult negotiation to reach the northern top and it involves lots of exposed sections, large shards of rock, unstable earth, deep holes between boulders and mini-summits with huge drops on all sides.
 If you are confident in that kind of environment then you will love the challenge and enjoy some truly magnificent scenery that very few people know about.
 Take friends that you trust, for you will probably need to rely on them to literally give you a hand at several points where there is little to hold on to except very loose earth, stones and foliage.
 You will most likely end up very muddy and quite possibly with a couple of cuts and bruises.

 After an hour of adrenalin you should hopefully have made it safely to the northern top (2,170m) of Gunung Wayang.
 A old, dead tree stands right on the very edge of the cliffs and will probably have collapsed over the edge by the end of the 2012-2013 rainy season.
-Proceed due south, following a faint trail through fairly dense, and rarely-visited, forest as it drops down before climbing up again to the middle peak (2,190m according to GPS) of Gunung Wayang.
+Proceed due south, following a faint trail through fairly dense, and rarely-visited, forest as it drops down before climbing up again to the middle, highest peak (2,198m according to Bakosurtanal) of Gunung Wayang.
 You will first come upon a collection of large rocks which looks as though it was arranged by humans a long, long time ago.

 A minute further along and you will see piles of stones surrounding the base of a collection of trees.
 It is said that this is the resting place of a very important person, perhaps an emperor, of the ancient Sundanese kingdom of Pajajaran.
 Pakuan Pajajaran was a capital city of the empire and given that it was destroyed by the Sultanate of Banten in 1579 then if the stories are true then this rarely-visited grave site is very old indeed.

-This middle peak really ought to be the highest point of Gunung Wayang, but a third and rather unremarkable top further southwest gives GPS readings of just over 2,200m.
-The official height of 2,182 may be an underestimate.
+A rather unremarkable top further southwest is slightly lower at 2,190m according to the Bakosurtanal map (although our GPS device suggested this was the highest peak on the ridge back in 2012, with a reading of over 2,200m).
 It can be difficult to find the trail here, just make sure you stay to the right near the edge of the ridge and it would be advisable to take gloves with you to avoid the many thorny plants blocking the way.
-From the first top to the third, highest, top it will take at least an hour, assuming you don’t get lost.
+From the first top to the third, south-western, top it will take at least an hour, assuming you don’t get lost.